 Tyler Sam ’20, Jake Williams ’20, Abel Tadesse ’20, Huey Sun ’20 (POM), George Montañez

 Prior work in machine learning has used a specific success metric, the expected per-query probability of success, to prove impossibility results within the algorithmic search framework.
 However, this success metric prevents us from applying these results to specific subfields of machine learning, e.g. transfer learning.
 We define decomposable metrics as a category of success metrics for search problems which can be expressed as a linear operation on a probability distribution to solve this issue.
 Using an arbitrary decomposable metric to measure the success of a search, we demonstrate theorems which bound success in various ways, generalizing several existing results in the literature.
+This research is part of the Walter Bradley Center Computer Science Clinic project.

 “The Labeling Distribution Matrix (LDM): A Tool for Estimating Machine Learning Algorithm Capacity”